 }

-The Map_GPU operator is configured to work on a keyby manner.
-This means that all inputs having the same key (in this case the customer_id field) will be processed sequentially, while parallelism is exploited between records belonging to different customers.
-The API allows GPU operators created with a key extractor to use a state object maintained on GPU memory for each key (and always accessed sequentially by the active CUDA threads).
-The fragment below shows the definition of the functional logic of the Map_GPU, where the classification code is abstracted from brevity.
+The Map_GPU operator is configured to operate in a key-by manner.
+This means that all inputs sharing the same key—in this case, the customer_id field—are processed sequentially, while parallelism is exploited across records belonging to different customers.
+The API allows GPU operators that are created with a key extractor to maintain a per-key state object in GPU memory, which is always accessed sequentially by the active CUDA threads.
+The fragment below shows the definition of the functional logic for Map_GPU, where the classification code has been omitted for brevity.

 class Map_Functor